by Bruce Sellery | Jun 24, 2026 | Podcasts, Specific Segments

 by Bruce Sellery | Jun 17, 2026 | Podcasts, Specific Segments

-Karen Holland, founder of Gifting Sense, introduces Spending Ed: Driver’s Ed for Money, a practical kit designed to help kids ages 10–15 build lifelong money habits before bad ones take hold.
-Using the familiar framework of a learner’s permit, Karen walks...
+Karen Holland, an economist and early financial educator and founder of Gifting Sense, introduces Spending Ed: Driver’s Ed for Money, a practical kit designed to help kids ages 10–15 build lifelong money habits before bad ones take hold.
+Using the familiar framework...

 by Bruce Sellery | Jun 17, 2026 | Podcasts, Specific Segments